stephpy/timeline/doc/spread.rst

             // can define an Entry with a ComponentInterface as argument
             $coll->add(new Entry($action->getComponent('subject')));

-            // or an EntryUnware, on these examples, we are not aware about components and
+            // or an EntryUnaware, on these examples, we are not aware about components and
             // we don't want to retrieve them, let library do it for us.

             // you can use composite identifier by adding an array as second argument